Are you at risk of heart disease?

 3. High blood pressure

 Having high blood pressure (generally, over 140/85) puts your heart under extra strain.
 This can be caused by many factors, including being overweight or physically inactive, and consuming too much alcohol or salt.
+Do you know your numbers?
+Find out what they mean with our blood pressure tool.

 4. High cholesterol